ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 **Add screenshot of successfully accessing LAMP HTTP resource**

-**Study HTTP packets registered when you access LAMP & LARP resources.
+**Study HTTP packets registered when you access LAMP & LNMP resources.
 Copy/paste contents of one such packet and explain what this packet is doing**

 In the next part, you'll perform an actual HTTP request smuggling attack.
 For this you need to understand the most important headers in the HTTP packet.